Leybourne: Amenities

-Leybourne has a primary school, pre Norman-conquest church, 13th-century castle (dating back to Norman times), hairdressers, shop, newsagent and general store, village hall, pub/restaurant (The Old Rectory) and a Brewers Fayre restaurant and motel.
+Leybourne has a primary school, pre Norman-conquest church, 13th-century castle, hairdressers, shop, newsagent and general store, village hall, pub/restaurant (The Old Rectory) and Premier Inn Hotel.

 Leybourne and the neighbouring town of West Malling elect three councillors to Tonbridge and Malling Borough Council.
-It also has its own Parish Council.
+It has its own Parish Council.

-There are junior football teams aging from Under 6's to Under 18's and also a cricket club for adults and children on the school premises: Leybourne St Peter and St Paul Church of England Primary school (Voluntary aided).
+There are junior football teams aging from Under 6's to Under 18's and a cricket club for adults and children on the school premises: Leybourne St Peter and St Paul Church of England Primary school (Voluntary aided).

 Nearby Leybourne Lakes Country Park offer fishing, scenic walking and cycle paths plus water sports such as windsurfing and scuba diving.

 In the 2000s the new settlement of Leybourne Chase was developed in the west of the parish, on the former Leybourne Grange mental hospital site.

 Bypass

-In mid-2005 work was started on the Leybourne bypass to handle the additional traffic from nearby Kings Hill.
-The bypass was opened late in October 2006, with the aim of reducing traffic coming off the motorway and through Leybourne along Castle Way.
+The Leybourne bypass, a part of the A228, was opened in October 2006.
+It was intended to reduce traffic coming off the M20 motorway and through Leybourne along Castle Way, and to handle additional traffic from nearby Kings Hill.

 Leybourne Woods

-Leybourne Woods is a small area of wood & heathland set between the communities of Leybourne and West Malling in Kent.
+Leybourne Woods is an area of wood and heathland set between the communities of Leybourne and West Malling.

-Used by local residents for dog walking, leisure walks, running, mountain bike & horse riding the woods also conceal an amazing amount of wildlife.